 Beverly Hills does not require that interest be paid on security deposits.

 Consult the CA Tenants 2007 Update for additional information regarding noticing requirements to end a periodic tenancy under certain circumstances.

 NOTE: The determination of whether a tenant is covered by Chapter 5 or Chapter 6 regulations is based solely on the initial rental amount stated in the most recent, valid lease or rental agreement and not on the current rent amount which is the result of rent increases over time.
 For example, a Chapter 5 tenant's current rent may be $1200 per month because the rent increased over time due to annual increases; this tenant remains a Chapter 5 tenant if the rent stipulated in the most recent valid lease or rental agreement was $600 or less per month.

 Landlords' Special Notice Requirements

 Effective December 18, 2004, landlords are required to provide a minimum 24-hour notice prior to the execution of a lease or rental agreement to any tenant whose rent will be $600 or more per month.
 The notice will advise the prospective tenant of certain rights of both the tenant and the landlord.
 You may view and download the document in English, Spanish, Farsi, and Korean.

 Questions?
 Call (310) 285-1119, or submit a question online at Ask Bev!

-For all issues not covered under the local Beverly Hills Chapter 5 or 6 Rent Stabilization Code Sections, as well as for all civil, or lease-related issues, please refer to the State of California's Department of Consumer Affairs California Tenants Handbook.
-This invaluable reference may be viewed at the link below; the PDF booklet may be downloaded for future reference.
-You may contact the local Los Angeles Department of Consumer Affairs for Rent Stabilization information at (213) 974-1452.
+For all issues not covered under the local Beverly Hills Chapter 5 or 6 Rent Stabilization Code Sections, as well as for all civil, lease-related issues, please refer to the State of California's Department of Consumer Affairs California Tenants Handbook.
+This invaluable reference may be viewed at the link below.
+The PDF booklet may be downloaded for future reference.
+Contact the local Los Angeles County Department of Consumer Affairs (DCA) Rent Stabilization information at (213) 974-1452.